Arms trafficking: Mexico

 During the Mexican Revolution, gunrunning into Mexico reached rampant levels with the majority of the arms being smuggled from the United States.
 As Mexico manufactured no weapons of its own, acquiring arms and ammunition were one of the main concerns of the various rebels, intent on armed revolution.
 Under American law at the time, arms smugglers into Mexico could be prosecuted only if one was caught in flagrante delicto crossing the border as merely buying arms with the intention of gunrunning into Mexico was not a criminal offense.
 Given the length and often rugged terrain of the American-Mexican border, the undermanned American border service simply could not stop the massive gunrunning into Mexico.

 In February 1913-February 1914, President Woodrow Wilson imposed an arms embargo on both sides of the Mexican civil war, and not until February 1914 was the embargo lifted on arms sales to the Constitutionalist rebels.
 Despite the arms embargo, there was much gunrunning into Mexico, as one American official complained in 1913: "our border towns are practically their commissary and quartermaster depots".
 Guns were smuggled into Mexico via barrels, coffins, and false bottoms of automobiles.
 General Huerta avoided the American arms embargo by buying weapons from Germany.

+In the Mexican drug war, the primary foreign sources for weaponry are the United States and various countries in Central and South America.
+In March 1997, customs agents discovered "two truckloads" of grenade launchers and M2 carbines in a warehouse at the Port of Long Beach.
+These weapons were purportedly imported from Vietnam and law enforcement speculated that drug cartels were the recipient.
+During the controversial Operation Fast and Furious, the ATF attached GPS trackers to firearms before they were straw-purchased to cartels in order to arrest leading figures.
+Many of the tracking systems were lost, resulting in multiple firearms ending up in the hands of criminal groups.

 Africa

+Somalia

+From 1992 to 2023, the United Nations imposed a widespread arms embargo on Somalia after full-scale civil war followed the fall of the Siad Barre regime.
+In spite of the embargo, weapons were openly sold in markets such as the Bakaara Market; many of the weapons primarily originated from either Transitional Federal Government stocks or Yemen.
+These firearms ended up in the hands of warlords, the Islamic Courts Union, and Al-Shabaab.

+Tomislav Damnjanović, a Serbian businessman connected to former president, Slobodan Milošević, allegedly sold weapons to the ICU as he was simultaneously contracted to supply US-led Coalition forces in Iraq and Afghanistan.